 Even better was the realization that located next door to Wild Love Bakehouse is my favorite home store in town, Mid Mod Collective, so we popped in to poke around (but sadly didn’t buy anything).

 Out west, there’s plenty to do on a rainy day, and we added a little bit of everything to our agenda.
 We browsed the cute boutiques of Bearden and had one of the best Indian meals I’ve had in a long time at the fast-casual Tandur, then we tested our bouldering skills at the Onsight Rock Gym.

 Rock-climbing is definitely not my strong suit, but this gym is so gorgeous that I couldn’t help but want to scamper up all the courses!

 After sweating it out on the climbing walls, it was finally time to drink some beer.
-The Knoxville Ale Trail is so new that I only recently learned about it on this visit, and I’m not one to say no to such an endeavor, particularly as it boasts more than a dozen stops.
-There was wax attack at Hexagon Brewing, but we were feeling more of a German beer hall kind of afternoon, so we headed to Schulz Brau first for some hefes.
+With more than a dozen craft breweries in Knoxville, we weren’t lacking for choices, but feeling more of a German beer hall kind of afternoon, we headed to Schulz Brau first for some hefes.

 Next up, it was over to Crafty Bastard where a Cuban food truck and a repurposed radiator repair shop greeted us.
 This funky and gorgeously open to the second story roof brewery is doing fascinating stuff with their concoctions, with White Arrow Pine Ale being SVV’s favorite and the Barkley Stout being mine.